knighttower/adaptive.js/README.md

 ## Features
 <br/>

-### -- It works as Stand alone or hybrid with Vue
+### -- It works as Stand alone or hybrid with Vue or React

-Adaptive.js works as stand-alone out-of-the-box, but it also works along side integrated with Vue (hybrid mode) as it offers direct integration with it (as a plugin and a directive).
-This approach will help to cover applications that have both dynamic and static markup ("static" = not accessible either by Vue or its components) but it still needs to play nice with the responsive/adaptive style for any screen size.
+Adaptive.js works as stand-alone out-of-the-box, but it also works along side integrated with Vue (hybrid mode) as it offers direct integration with it (as a plugin and a directive) or with React (see the examples folder in the source code).
+This approach will help to cover applications that have both dynamic and static markup ("static" = not accessible either by Vue/React or its components) but it still needs to play nice with the responsive/adaptive style for any screen size.

-For other frameworks like React, etc. Adaptive would work with them in a slightly different manner and not as tightly coupled as it could be with Vue. (working on it to support React/Angular in the future)
+For frameworks like React, Adaptive would work with them in a slightly different manner and not as tightly coupled as it could be with Vue.

-Example as Stand Alone:
+#### - Example as Stand Alone:
 <br/>

 ```html